nicolabello/js-acl/README.md

 acl.deny(null, ['article', 'category'], ['add', 'remove']);
 ```

-### Querying privileges
+### Query privileges

-Check if all privileges are allowed on all resources for all roles
+Query all privileges on all resources for all roles

 ```js
 acl.isAllowed(null, null);
 ```

-Check if a privilege is allowed on all resources for all roles
+Query a privilege on all resources for all roles

 ```js
 acl.isAllowed(null, null, 'view');
 ```

-Check if all privileges are allowed on all resources for a role
+Query all privileges on all resources for a role

 ```js
 acl.isAllowed('admin', null);
 ```

-Check if a privilege is allowed on all resources for a role
+Query a privilege on all resources for a role

 ```js
 acl.isAllowed('admin', null, 'edit');
 ```

-Check if all privileges are allowed on a resource for all roles
+Query all privileges on a resource for all roles

 ```js
 acl.isAllowed(null, 'articles');
 ```

-Check if a privilege is allowed on a resource for all roles
+Query a privilege on a resource for all roles

 ```js
 acl.isAllowed(null, 'articles', 'view');
 ```

-Check if all privileges are allowed on a resource for a role
+Query all privileges on a resource for a role

 ```js
 acl.isAllowed('admin', 'admin-area');
 ```

-Check if a privilege is allowed on a resource for a role
+Query a privilege on a resource for a role

 ```js
 acl.isAllowed('admin', 'admin-area', 'navigate');